Environment Biodiversity & Natural Capital

 Credit Suisse's efforts to support sustainable development include our commitment to preserving biodiversity.
 We recognize the vital need to protect the broad range of species on our planet and to safeguard natural ecological processes.
 Biodiversity is under threat due to the overexploitation of land, the destruction of habitats, climate change and the impacts of invasive species.

 The term "biodiversity" denotes the variety of life and its processes.
 It includes the diversity of living organisms, the differences between them, and the ecosystems and communities in which they exist.
 Both ecosystems and the biodiversity contained within them provide valuable services to humankind and business: They supply food and medicine derived from plants, they filter pollution and store CO2, and they regenerate soils and recycle nutrients.
 The methods used to determine the value of this natural capital, as well as the economic costs of species loss and a reduction in the capacity of ecosystem services, need to be further developed.
-As a financial services provider, we believe that such financial valuation methods are vital to adequately assessing the risks and returns of the economic activities and investments that are dependent on those services.
+As a financial services provider, Credit Suisse believes that such financial valuation methods are vital to adequately assessing the risks and returns of the economic activities and investments that are dependent on those services.

 Projects and Activities